See (TV series)

 See is an American science fiction drama television series produced for Apple TV+ and starring Jason Momoa and Alfre Woodard in leading roles.
-The series is set in a post-apocalyptic dystopia in the distant future where humanity's descendants have lost their sense of sight, and the ability to see is considered to be myth.
-The plot is set in motion by the birth of twin sighted children in a mountain tribe.
+Set in a post-apocalyptic dystopia in the distant future where humanity's descendants have lost their sight, and the ability to see is considered to be a myth, the plot is set in motion by the birth of twin sighted children in a mountain tribe.

 See was created by Steven Knight.
 Anders Engström directed a majority of the episodes.
 It also stars Sylvia Hoeks, Hera Hilmar, Christian Camargo, Archie Madekwe, Nesta Cooper, and Yadira Guevara-Prip.
-Executive producers include Knight, Law.
+Executive producers include Knight, Lawrence, Peter Chernin, Jenno Topping, and Kristen Campo.

 The series premiered on November 1, 2019, with a second season premiering on August 27, 2021.
-The third and final season premiered on August 26, 2022 and concluded on October 14, 2022.
+The third and final season premiered on August 26, 2022, and concluded on October 14, 2022.

 Premise

 In the 21st century, a virus wiped out most of humanity.
 Fewer than two million people survived, and all their descendants have lost their sense of sight.
 See takes place several centuries later, by which time society has found new ways to socially interact, build, hunt, and survive without vision, albeit at a much lower economic level; humanity has returned to tribal hunter-gatherer and medieval-type societies.
 Knowledge of the old, sighted world has become lost or distorted; it is believed that materials such as metal, concrete, and plastic were created supernaturally by gods.
 The concept of vision has become a myth, and any mention of it is considered heresy.

 See's action takes place in an area contested by two rivals: the Payan Kingdom (capital city: Kanzua) and the Trivantian Republic (capital city: Trivantes).
 In the mountains, a pregnant woman named Maghra seeks shelter with the Alkenny tribe.
 The Chief of the Alkenny, Baba Voss, who has been unable to father children, marries her and adopts her children.
 Their biological father, Jerlamarel, is wanted by the Queen of the Payan Kingdom for the heresy of being "sighted" (the natural ability to see).
 Word spreads of Jerlamarel siring children, prompting a witch hunt for Jerlamarel and his offspring.
 Baba Voss must protect both his family and his tribe against the Queen's army.